gardlab/manuals/labpolicies.md

 All of the "everyone" expectations above as well as:
 * Think critically about what you want for your career (academia – research or teaching, industry, policy, clinical practice or hospital-based work).
 It is never too early to start discussing this with Dr. Gard so that we can make sure you are getting the types of training you need.
 * Become an expert in a well-defined research area.
 Dr. Gard will work with you to identify 2-3 research areas of interest.
 Based on the lab's foci, one of these research areas will likely be a bio modality (e.g., epigenetic methylation, functional MRI, stress physiology).
 By the time you leave UMD, you will know more about these topics than Dr. Gard (this is how it should be!).
 This requires you to take ownership of your expertise - strategize with Dr. Gard, other mentors, and your lab-mates about how to build this knowledge.
 * Use existing secondary data for some of your projects.
 Why do we use secondary data?
 Brilliant researchers before us have spent years collecting large, statistically well-powered datasets; individuals and families have donated their time to make this research possible; funding organizations have supported this research financially.
 By utilizing secondary datasets, we are acknowledging these enormous efforts.
 The GARD Lab engages in a mix of primary data collection and secondary data analysis; your research activities should reflect this.
+All submitted papers using secondary data will be accompanied by a replication package.
 * Document your work.
 Every project/paper you work on should be accompanied by an activity log, which includes things like analytic decisions, filenames and paths, and meeting notes.
 Every time you write or modify a script, develop a protocol, or identify a resource, document it!
 This type of information can be thought of as "lab knowledge"; documentation ensures that we don't repeat our hard work unnecessarily.
 * Follow the scientist-mentor model.
 As you know from the application process, prospective students are accepted into the program to work with one primary faculty mentor.
 Your mentor is intended to guide you through the program and, as such, is required to "sign-off" on most department-related decisions.
 Thus, consult with Dr. Gard often about anything from course selection, research activities, desired training, etc.
 * Come to individual meetings with an agenda